Battle of 42nd Street: Battle

 Down the road, the other units began to charge as well.
-Prior to the charge the Maori Battalion was lined up with Frederick Baker's A Company on the right, Royal's B Company leading the charge in the middle, and with the C Company taking up the left.
+Prior to the charge, the Maori Battalion was lined up with Frederick Baker's A Company on the right, Royal's B Company leading the charge in the middle, and with the C Company taking up the left.
 B Company started the charge, and A Company soon followed, with C Company joining in after performing a haka.
 The Germans fought back until the Maoris advanced some 250 metres, then they began to flee.
-All the other units but the 19th joined the charge, not as entire companies or battalions but as various men from different units joining in groups.
-The 19th had initially ignored the calls to charge but eventually joined in the fighting as well.
-However some of the men from the 19th did not play a major role and instead watched the Maori's charge, as the bulk of the Germans were in the path of the Maoris not the 19th.
+All the other units but the 19th joined the charge, not as entire companies or battalions but as various soldiers from different units joining in groups.
+The 19th had initially ignored the calls to charge but eventually joined the fighting.
+However, some soldiers from the 19th did not play a major role and instead watched the Maori's charge, as the bulk of the Germans were in the path of the Maoris not the 19th.

 During the charge, some mortar teams tried to fight back but they were overrun and killed.
 The retreating Germans who tried to hide were bayoneted.
 The charge resulted in the Germans retreating over 1500 m.
-The pursuit stopped and the Anzacs decided to return to 42nd Street after a mortar attack from the Germans.
-On the way back to 42nd Street many of the Anzacs stopped to pick up rations from the German dead.
-Over 280 Germans were killed and three taken prisoner; 10 Australians from the 2/7th were killed and 28 wounded, while the Maori Battalion suffered a further 14 casualties.
+The pursuit stopped and Dittmer ordered the Maori Battalion’s second-in-command, George Bertrand to retrieve the rest of the New Zealanders.
+Some of them were unhappy about having to return to 42nd Street, with one soldier saying "The boys didn't want to stop.
+Had we let them they would have chased the enemy indefinitely."
+The Australians were also ordered to return to the road by Walter Miller, commander of the C Company.
+He did this after he realized his troops had no cover and that they had already pushed the Germans back quite far.
+On the way back to 42nd Street, many of the Anzacs stopped to pick up rations from the German dead.
+The Australians reported killing roughly 200 Germans and capturing three, while the New Zealanders reported killing in excess of 80 Germans; 10 Australians from the 2/7th were killed and 28 wounded, while the Maori Battalion suffered a further 14 casualties.